BEST MEAT THERMOMETERS

 If you’re just grilling steaks or chicken, you can likely get away with just one probe or an instant read thermometer – same for baking and other kitchen tasks.

 You may not think so at first, but this is an essential consideration for virtually any meat thermometer.
-In addition to reading temperatures, most smart meat thermometers will have notifications and alerts that pop up on your phone or tablet (in some cases, even on your laptop), and allow you to set custom temperature thresholds and alerts.
+In addition to reading temperatures, most smart thermometers will have app notifications and alerts that pop up on your phone or tablet (in some cases, even on your laptop), and allow you to set custom temperature thresholds and alerts for meat doneness as well as ambient pit temperatures.

 Many models even have graphs and charts that allow you to create logs and track how your food cooked, a function you may find particularly useful for all-day smokes.